Welcome to the undergraduate program in Civil and Environmental Engineering (CEE) at Duke University.

 - #6 in the U.S./#11 in the world in environmental science & engineering in the 2016 Academic Ranking of World Universities (ShanghaiRanking)

-Students have considerable flexibility to pursue second majors and minors within the Pratt School of Engineering or Duke's Trinity College of Arts and Sciences.
+On top of all that, our students have considerable flexibility to pursue additional majors and minors within other departments of the Pratt School of Engineering or Duke's Trinity College of Arts and Sciences.

 Program Educational Objectives

 The alumni of the CE and EnvE programs at Duke are expected to exhibit the following behaviors:

 - Conceive, communicate, and contribute to effective and sustainable solutions to professional, multi-disciplinary challenges (in, for example, engineering design, project management, consulting, finance, and academia) by utilizing fundamental principles of mathematics, science, and engineering, and employing engineering methods and judgment as needed;

 - Seek and engage in professional development, including advanced degrees and professional licensure, to enhance their capabilities and personal fulfillment;